 Anna Martine was named a 2022-2024 Vera List Center Fellow for Art and Politics for FORCE! an opera

 This work has been developed primarily on the aboriginal lands of the Council of the Three Fires (the Odawa, Ojibwe, and Potawatomi); the Illinois Confederacy (the Peoria and Kaskaskia Nations); and the Miami, Wea, Thakwiwaki, and Meskwaki Nations; also known as Chicago.
-This land is also home to the Menominee, Ho-Chunk, Kickapoo, and Mascouten Nations.
+This land is also home to the Menominee, Ho-Chunk, Kiickapoo, and Mascouten Nations.
 Further,

 this region was a significant site of Black spatial aspiration, serving as a major hub for the Underground Railroad and a terminus for the Great Migration.
 In addition to a centuries-old existence at the intersection of multiple Native and Black highways, Chicago sits at the near-confluence of three major rivers (Mississippi, Chicago, and Des Plaines), and rests at the mouth of Lake Michigan.
 The prairies of this land -- which used to contribute to the continent's largest continuous ecosystem -- are resilient, despite constant threat of removal.
-FORCE! an opera is grateful to the land and its stewards (past, present, and future) for providing a haven for our work of repair and reimagining.
+FORCE! an opera is grateful to the land and its stewards (past, present, and future) for providing a haven for our work of decolonization, repair, and reimagining.
 As a constellation, we continue to work toward a more balanced relationship with this place and its people.